-The design and layout of a website can be protected by copyright.
-This is a separate matter to copyright ownership of the various components of the site such as the text, images and sound.
 To maintain control over the future development and operation of a website, rights should be obtained from the website developer/designer.
 This could be an assignment of copyright or a licence to make changes to the site as required and should be specifically dealt with in a written agreement.

 Using others’ material